Big Lagoon County Park, at the south-west end of Big Lagoon, part of the Humboldt Lagoons State Park

 Big Lagoon is just north of Patrick's Point State Park, Trinidad CA

-Attendance is confirmed from members of the Sacramento-San Francisco and Lost Coast chapters of the Traditional Small Craft Association, some of the Oregon Coots, plus Humboldt County locals.
+Attendees often include members of the Sacramento-San Francisco and Lost Coast chapters of the Traditional Small Craft Association, some of the Oregon Coots, and of course the Humboldt County locals.
 All types of boats are welcome at this messabout; traditional or modern, wooden or fiberglass, power, sail or oar.

 Like most messabouts there is no formal schedule of events.
 The messabout hosts will be there by Thursday evening, and anyone is welcome to come hang out with us at the small group campsite.
 We will host a potluck dinner Saturday nights, and hope for some music and singing too.
 Weather permitting, we will motor, sail or row towards the north end of the lagoon Saturday morning for a picnic lunch, and plan to catch the prevailing north-west winds back to camp.